- Honey has long been used to treat skin disorders like acne.

 Raw honey

-And while even raw honey can’t cure breakouts, it may diminish visible symptoms such as redness and swelling.
+Raw honey has not been filtered or heated so the vitamins and active enzymes found within have not been impacted.
+This honey can help soothe the redness and swelling often seen with acne breakouts.
 Like other natural remedies, its effectiveness depends on where it’s sourced, how it’s stored, and whether it’s been exposed to air or excessive light.

 Manuka honey

-Manuka honey has enhanced anti-inflammatory and antibacterial properties that could be helpful in treating the symptoms of acne.
+Manuka honey has established itself as a top achiever due to its anti-inflammatory and antibacterial properties, and may be suitable to treat the symptoms of acne.

 Honey for acne scars and scabs

-Containing fatty and amino acids, peptides, B vitamins and antioxidants, it may visibly reduce the redness and pain associated with inflammatory acne.
+Containing fatty and amino acids, peptides, B vitamins and antioxidants, it has the potential to visibly reduce the redness and pain associated with inflammatory acne.
 As an emollient, it soothes and keeps lesion surfaces moist, reducing the possibility of further bacteria entering the pore while promoting healing.

-Honey won’t hurt your scars and scabs, and it may help them a little.
-However, other ingredients can do so with greater efficacy and less mess, such as retinol products that are proven to increase skin cell turnover.
+However, other ingredients are far more effective in treating scars such as retinol products that are proven to increase skin cell turnover.

 How to Use Honey for Acne